-The 1793 Chain Cent was struck during the first year of regular production at the United States Mint in Philadelphia.
-Although the design was harshly criticized during the time of original release, it has become a very scarce and popular issue with collectors and represents the first cent ever struck for circulation.
+The 1793 Chain Cent (Buy on eBay) was struck during the first year of regular production at the United States Mint in Philadelphia.
+Although the design was harshly criticized at the time of release, it has become a popular issue with collectors and represents the first cent ever struck for circulation.

-A famous blundered reverse die represents the most famous of the 1793 Chain Cent varieties.
-An engraving error, presumably by Voigt, was created when he realized that he had spaced the words of the inscription unevenly, not leaving enough space for the word AMERICA.
-As such, he engraved AMERI. to make up for the lost space.
-It is estimated that 250-300 examples of the 1793 Chain Cent with AMERI. in legend remain in all grades, with the majority well worn, damaged, or corroded.
-Any coin of this variety that grades higher than VG is a rarity, although a few high grade About Uncirculated and even uncirculated examples are known to exist.
+A famous blundered reverse die represents the most well-known of the 1793 Chain Cent varieties.
+An engraving error was created, presumably by Voigt, when he realized that he had spaced the words of the inscription too widely, not leaving enough space for the word “AMERICA.”
+As such, he engraved only “AMERI.” to make up for the lost space.
+It is estimated that 200 examples of the variety remain in all grades, with the majority well-worn, damaged, or corroded.
+One of the finest known examples graded PCGS MS-64+ Brown sold for $1,500,000 in 2019.